arcanemachine/wallabag/README.md

 # wallabag

-This repo helps you create a simple, self-hosted, Docker-based [Wallabag](https://www.wallabag.it/en) instance.
+This repo helps you easily create a self-hosted, Docker-based [Wallabag](https://www.wallabag.it/en) instance.

 # Instructions